m-reza-rahman/jakartaee-azure/paas/README.md

-# Deploying a Java EE application on Azure using IaaS
+# Deploying a Java EE application on Azure using PaaS
 This demo shows how you can deploy a Java EE application to Azure using Linux virtual machines.
 The following is how you run the demo.

 ## Setup